cdozdil/OptiScaler/README.md

 #### For DirectX 11
 * **FSR2 2.2.1** native Direct11 implementation (Default upscaler)
-* **XeSS 1.x.x** with background DirectX12 processing (*)
+* **XeSS 1.x.x** with background DirectX12 processing [*]
-* **FSR2 2.1.2** with background DirectX12 processing (*)
+* **FSR2 2.1.2** with background DirectX12 processing [*]
-* **FSR2 2.2.1** with background DirectX12 processing (*)
+* **FSR2 2.2.1** with background DirectX12 processing [*]

-(*) This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
-There is %10-15 performance penalty for this method but allows much mora upscaler options.
+[*] This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
+There is %10-15 performance penalty for this method but allows much more upscaler options.
 Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OmniScaler.

 #### For DirectX 12
 * **XeSS 1.x.x** (Default upscaler)